Project-Herophilus/Project-Herophilus-Assets/Platform-Content/ImplementationGuides/HL7.md

 ```
 mvn clean install
 ```
 ### Step 2: Running the App
 There are several ways and manner we can run the application.

 ### Command Line
-You dont necessarily have to run Step 3 first; however, personnel experience and several contributors have strongly expressed that it is just a cleaner way to ensure all the assets are pulled and if anything is needed or issues the mvn clean install should show it.
+You don't necessarily have to run Step 3 first; however, personnel experience and several contributors have strongly expressed that it is just a cleaner way to ensure all the assets are pulled and if anything is needed or issues the mvn clean install should show it.

 - Here is the command to run the design pattern from the command line: <br/>